Bhadarsa

 Bhadarsa is a town and nagar panchayat in Ayodhya district in state of Uttar Pradesh, India.
 Bhadarsa is 22 km south of district headquarters Ayodhya city.

 Transport

 Road

 Due to very close to Ayodhya- Sultanpur NH 330, Bhadarsa is very well connectivity with nearby cities and towns in Uttar Pradesh.
-Ayodhya, Sultanpur, Pratapgarh, Prayagraj are the nearby cities connected well with Bhadarsa, Ayodhya.
-Bikapur, Masodha, Tarun, Haiderganj, Chaure Bazar, Sohawal, Maya Bazar, Kurebhar, Bhiti, Goshainganj, Milkipur, Kumarganj are the nearby towns well connected with Bhadarsa.
+Ayodhya, Sultanpur, Pratapgarh are the nearby cities.
+And Bikapur, Masodha, Tarun, Haiderganj, Chaure Bazar, Sohawal are the nearby towns well connected with Bhadarsa.

 Railway

-Bharatkund Railway Station is the nearest railway station to reach Bhadarsa.
-Masodha, Ayodhya Junction, Ayodhya Cantt, Chaure Bazar, Goshainganj, Kurebhar, Sultanpur Junction are the nearby railway stations from Bhadarsa.
+Bharatkund Railway Station is the nearest local railway station.
+Ayodhya Cantt and Ayodhya Dham Junction are the nearby main railway stations from Bhadarsa.

 Air

-Ayodhya International Airport in Ayodhya and Chaudhary Charan Singh International Airport (Lucknow) are the nearby airports from Bhadarsa, Ayodhya.
+Ayodhya Airport is nearest airport from Bhadarsa.

 Demographics

 As of the 2011 Census of India, Bhadarsa had a population of 13154.
 Males constitute 51% of the population and females 49%.
 Bhadarsa has an average literacy rate of 55%, lower than the national average of 59.5%; with 58% of the males and 42% of females literate.
 12% of the population is under 6 years of age.